Dark Mode Light Mode

 • Gas for cooking, 10 dollars per month.

-• Gas for car, 60 cents per liter.
+• Gas for the car, 60 cents per liter.

-• Local food ranging from 5 to 15 dollars per meal.
+• Local food ranges from 5 to 15 dollars per meal.
 International food is often more expensive.

 In Erbil, you can pay with American dollars or Iraqi Dinars which is convenient for expats.
 Using both currencies at local stores, taxis, and international shops is possible.